-How A Dirty Litter Box Can Get You Sick?
+How Can A Dirty Litter Box Get You Sick?

-If you keep your cats litter box with the waste sitting for too long you are exposing yourself and your family to dangerous germs that can affect your health.
+If you keep your cat’s litter box with the waste sitting for too long you are exposing yourself and your family to dangerous germs that can affect your health.

-This statement may seem like an exaggeration but in fact there are many infectious agents emanating from a dirty litter box that could get you sick, either entering your respiratory system or through your hands if direct contact.
+This statement may seem like an exaggeration but in fact, there are many infectious agents emanating from a dirty litter box that could get you sick, either entering your respiratory system or through your hands if direct contact.

 Exposure to Ammonia

 1. Cat-scratch fever.
 This a common name for Bartonella Henselae bacteria that causes Bartonellosis which is a zoonotic disease that people can get from direct contact with a dirty litter box or from cat bites or scratches.
-Bartonellosis is one of the most common zoonotic diseases that cats spread to humans and it’s not exclusive of outdoor cats but also indoor cats through contact with infected fleas or ticks.
-For this reason it’s a good idea to keep your cat inside and administer anti-flea medication to reduce the risk of your cat contracting this bacteria and also avoid rough playing with your cat to reduce the chances of bites or scratches.
+Bartonellosis is one of the most common zoonotic diseases that cats spread to humans and it’s not exclusive to outdoor cats but also indoor cats through contact with infected fleas or ticks.
+For this reason, it’s a good idea to keep your cat inside and administer anti-flea medication to reduce the risk of your cat contracting this bacteria and also avoid rough playing with your cat to reduce the chances of bites or scratches.
 Bartonellosis could be fatal in elderly people.

 2. Salmonellosis.
 This bacteria is not only present in raw chicken or eggs but also can be spread from manipulating cat’s waste when cleaning the litter box.
 The longer the waste is sitting in the litter box, the more chances of getting the bacteria when cleaning the box.
-Protect your hands when cleaning a litter box and wash them right away with antibacterial soup.
+Protect your hands when cleaning a litter box and wash them right away with antibacterial soap.

 When a cat uses a dirty litter box too much it can contract fungal infection such as ringworm.
 When in contact with a cat infected, the fungal passes easily to humans through direct contact.
-Children and pregnant women are at the highest risk of getting fungal infection due to their weaker immune system.
+Children and pregnant women are at the highest risk of getting a fungal infection due to their weaker immune system.

 We can find the dangerous Toxoplasma Gondii in the cat’s feces and of course, in the litter box.
 Cats are the only host of this parasite that is transmitted through the manipulation with the cat’s excrement.
 A dirty overloaded litter box is a reservoir of this dangerous parasite ready to be spread to humans.

-Toxoplasmosis: This is a single-celled parasite that can be spread to you not only through the cat’s litter box but also through contaminated meats produce or water.
-The general rule is the longer the waste is sitting in the litter box, the more chances of the litter box to become a reservoir to this dangerous parasite.
+Toxoplasmosis: This is a single-celled parasite that can be spread to you not only through the cat’s litter box but also through contaminated meats or water.
+The general rule is the longer the waste is sitting in the litter box, the more chances of the litter box to become a reservoir for this dangerous parasite.
 Again, children, elderly people or pregnant women should never clean the litter box.
-This bacteria can cause miscarry or birth defects on the baby.
+This bacteria can cause miscarry or birth defects in the baby.
 Toxoplasmosis produces fever-like symptoms and a recent investigation has linked this bacteria to suicidal tendencies.

 Use gloves when cleaning the litter box and wash your hands profusely with antibacterial soup every time you clean the litter box.
 The same if you touch your cat’s mouth or paws.